Decoupling Dynamical Richness from Representation Learning: Towards Practical Measurement: Accuracy of approximation methods

 \section{Accuracy of approximation methods}

-In the main text, we proposed three main measures of features: quality $Q^*$, utility $\hat{Q}$, and eigenvalues (or intensity) $\rho$.
+In \cref{subsec:visualization}, we proposed three vector metrics for visualization: quality $Q^*$, utilization $\hat{Q}$, and eigenvalues (or intensity) $\rho$.
 These measures require the true input distribution $q$, which we cannot access in practice.
-The approximation method for these measures was described in \cref{subsection:calculating} -- the Nystr\"{o}m method for approximating $e_k$ and the Riemann sum for the inner product in $q$.
-In this section, we use empirical methods - where the true eigenfunctions and eigenvalues are known- to assess the validity of Nystr\"{o}m method in approximating eigenvalues and eigenfunctions.
+The approximation method for these measures was described in \cref{subsection:calculating} -- the Nystr\"{o}m method \cite{baker1979numerical} for approximating $e_k$.
+In this section, we provide an empirical example -- where the true eigenfunctions and eigenvalues are known -- to assess the validity of Nystr\"{o}m method in approximating eigenvalues and eigenfunctions.
 We also discuss why quality and utility were presented in a cumulative manner ($\Pi^*$ and $\hat{\Pi}$) while the eigenvalues ($\rho_k$) are presented directly.